 - Carhartt Men's Relaxed Fit Straight Leg Flannel Lined

 - LEE Men's Fleece and Flannel Lined Relaxed-Fit Straight-Leg Jeans

 Cold Weather Head Protection

-While the old adage that you lose 40% of your heat through your head isn't accurate (the head is similar to other areas of the body for heat loss per square inch), you still need to protect your head and face in winter.
+While the old adage that you lose 40% of your heat through your head isn't accurate.
+(The head is similar to other areas of the body for heat loss per square inch.)
+That said, you still need cold weather clothing that protects your head and face in winter.

 Any well rated N3B style parka will protect from extreme cold.
 The N3B style is based on a military parka, and has an integrated fur lined snorkel hood.
 We find the fur snorkel much warmer and more comfortable than the face mask options – if the loss of peripheral vision is acceptable.

-Note: A full parka with a snorkel hood will be too warm unless the temperature is below -10°F or -23°C. For extreme cold (-30°F or -34°C and below), layer as noted above, with the parka as the shell.
+Note: A full parka with a snorkel hood will be too warm unless the temperature is below -10°F (-23°C).
+For extreme cold, -30°F (-34°C) and below, layer as noted above, with the parka as the shell.
 Use a ski-mask or balaclava under the parka hood.